rhdtownsend/gyre/doc/source/user-guide/working-with-tags.rst

 Working With Tags
 *****************

-Tags are a feature that allow a much greater degree of control over GYRE calculations.
-They are relatively simple to use, but can be quite powerful.
-The simplest way do demonstrate this is via a worked example.
+This chapter uses a worked example to demonstrate tags --- a simple yet powerful feature allowing a much greater degree of control over GYRE calculations.

 Example Tag Usage
 =================